 potatoes (cooked and quartered), and stir for a minute or two.

-Then, add a can of diced tomatoes, several small chunks of seitan or cooked tofu, some chopped basil or dried herbs of your choice, and a tablespoon of capers.
-If you have leftover artichoke hearts, throw those in, too.
+Then, add a can of diced tomatoes, several small chunks of seitan or cooked tofu, some chopped basil or dried herbs of your choice, and a tablespoon of capers or pumpkin seeds.
+If you have artichoke hearts, throw those in, too.
 Simmer until the flavors have mingled thoroughly, and add some cooked green beans.
 Continue simmering only long enough to completely heat the beans.

 Just before removing from heat, toss in about a quarter-cup of kalamata olives; then serve to cheers and glad cries.
-This could be a side dish or, if served over polenta, for example, could anchor the meal.
+This could be a side dish or, if served over polenta or another hearty starch, could anchor the meal.
 Enjoy!

 Although this spinach lasagna recipe specifies canned sauce for convenience and speed, you can jazz it up with a little wine and pesto...or even with homemade sauce, if you so choose.